bbarcesaj125/dotlessdots/README.md

 ## My usual workflow

-I mainly use a tiling window manager (i.e., i3) in conjunction with a combination of GUI/CLI programs.
+I mainly use a tiling window manager (i.e., AwesomeWM) in conjunction with a combination of GUI/CLI programs.
 The programs I frequently use are:

 + AwesomeWM with a customized Powerarrow theme from [AwesomeWM Copycats](https://github.com/lcpz/awesome-copycats)
 + ~~i3~~